bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 When an error occurs, the feedback to the user or caller should always be clear.
 What has happened, and what can the user do now?
 Even if it means the user can't do anything, then at least they know.

 How detailed this feedback is depends on the situation of course.
-Giving too much detail might not really help, or even lead to security issues.
+Giving too much detail might not always be really helpful, or even lead to security issues.

 For example, when you have a UI, and an error occurs, let the user know an error occurred.
 Maybe part of the UI can even still work, despite the error.